moul/bits.manfred.life/topics/ascii-art/index.md

 ## Living the Minimalist Approach Through ASCII

 In our world that's continually buzzing with visual overloads and digital complexities, the minimalist approach of ASCII art provides a refreshing pause.
-Every character holds weight, and every placement matters, making every piece profoundly intentional.
+This art form reminds me of a zen garden – simple, yet intricate.
+There's beauty in its constraints, and within those limitations, the expansive horizon of creativity becomes visible.

+ASCII art, to me, is like working with a haiku.
+A haiku, in its essence, is constricted by its syllable count, but that constraint is what pushes poets to their creative peaks.
+Similarly, with ASCII, the limited character set doesn't suppress artistry; it amplifies it.
+Every character holds a specific weight, every placement matters.
+Just as a minimalist lifestyle prompts us to find joy and meaning in the fewer, chosen items we surround ourselves with, ASCII draws attention to each chosen character, making every piece profoundly intentional.

 ## ASCII in Code: Keeping It Code-Centric

-ASCII seamlessly fits into a code-centric philosophy, embedding meaningful schemas, diagrams, and visual representations right within the code.
+What truly fascinates me about ASCII is how it seamlessly fits into a code-centric philosophy, reminiscent of programming languages like Go.
+It's not just about using ASCII for decorative comments.
+It's about embedding meaningful schemas, diagrams, and visual representations right within the code.
+Just as comments in Go play a crucial role in tooling and documentation, ASCII art serves a dual purpose – functional and aesthetic.

 ## Seamlessly Embedding ASCII: Everywhere & Anywhere

-Be it Markdown or HTML – ASCII sits perfectly.
-Its adaptation to SVG opens a realm of opportunities, transforming characters into scalable masterpieces.
+The universality of ASCII art never ceases to amaze.
+Be it Markdown, encased in backticks, or HTML, nestled within a `<pre>` tag – ASCII sits perfectly.
+Moreover, the adaptation of ASCII to SVG opens a realm of opportunities, transforming simple characters into scalable masterpieces.

 ## Old-School ASCII: Nostalgia in Minimalism

-My heart is captured by the old-school ASCII, crafted with a limited character set.
-It harks back to an era where constraints bred creativity.
+While the expansive universe of Unicode-based ASCII is undeniably mesmerizing, my heart is truly captured by the old-school ASCII, crafted with a limited character set.
+It harks back to an era where constraints bred creativity, compelling artists to convey meaning using just a handful of symbols.
+It’s minimalism, challenging yet profoundly rewarding.

 > "Simplicity is the ultimate sophistication." - Leonardo da Vinci

 ## ASCII: The Pinnacle of Versatility
+Imagine a language that's universally understood, a form of art that can be appreciated from a distance, and a mechanism easily parsed by machines.
+That's ASCII for you.
+Its ability to marshal and unmarshal data efficiently positions it as one of the most adaptable languages.

+The beauty of ASCII lies not just in its visual appeal but in its technical simplicity.
+It's lightweight, making it effortlessly transferable through basic protocols.
+It's printable, ensuring its legacy even in a post-digital world.
+Moreover, its universal nature means it can traverse various platforms seamlessly, from early dot-matrix printers to modern-day high-resolution screens.

-ASCII art strikes an impeccable balance - richer in expression than pure text, yet offering more structure than abstract art.
-Envision ASCII-based multi-column graphical interfaces, where content isn't merely consumed but is interacted with.
+This art form strikes an impeccable balance - richer in expression than pure text, yet offering more structure than abstract art.
+It occupies this sweet spot where artistry meets functionality.
+And here's where the game-changer enters: envision ASCII not just defining content and art, but also user experience.
+Imagine ASCII-based multi-column graphical interfaces, where the layout, the art, and the text coalesce into a unified entity.
+A realm where content isn't merely consumed but is interacted with, where boundaries between artist and viewer blur, and where simplicity doesn't mean a lack of depth but a focus on what truly matters.

-## Single-Line Art: Smileys and More

-Often, ASCII art isn't about detailed portraits but quick, single-line emotive expressions.
-The omnipresent smileys, often employed in chats, are perhaps the most recognizable form of ASCII art.

-## UIs in ASCII: Professional Needs

-Beyond art, ASCII finds its utility in professional realms as well.
-Many interfaces, especially those in command-line tools, utilize ASCII for creating neat tables, frames, and boxes, ensuring information is presented cleanly.

-## ASCII Art into the Wild: Unconventional Creations

-From hacking parking screens to creating Wi-Fi SSID masterpieces, and even to wearable ASCII on t-shirts, ASCII art finds its expression in myriad creative ways in our daily lives.

 ## A Gallery of Passion: My ASCII Creations

-Over time, I've poured my creativity into ASCII.
+Over time, I've poured my creativity into ASCII, leading to a myriad of personal pieces that I'm bursting to share.
+From intricate patterns to playful characters, I've traversed the vast landscape of ASCII possibilities.
 Stay tuned as I unveil snippets and photos, offering a peek into my ASCII universe.

 ## Projects and The Ultimate Wishlist

-I dream of ASCII transcending mere visualization, evolving into a marshalling tool, translating ASCII to objects and vice versa.
-Together, we can make it a reality.
+While my journey with ASCII has given birth to numerous projects, there remains an aspiration, a wishlist of sorts.
+Envision a world where ASCII transcends mere visualization, evolving into a marshalling tool, translating ASCII to objects and vice versa.
+Whether it's a text, image, schema, or a well-defined structure, I dream of this seamless interchange.
+It's the future I yearn for, and perhaps, together, we can make it a reality.

 Embark on this ASCII journey with me, celebrating its simplistic charm and limitless potential.